intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 ### Creating Remote Script files and the Options file

-:::note Downloads
+:::tip Downloads
 First, download the following files for this section of the guide:

 - Both Intech Studio custom Control Surface script files for Blue Hand (for each version of Grid microarchitecture).
-Download the <a target="_blank" href="/presets/bluehand/bluehand.zip" download="bluehand.zip"> Zip containing two folders, one for each control surface.</a>
+<a target="_blank" href="/presets/bluehand/bluehand.zip" download="bluehand.zip"> Download the Zip containing two folders, containing one script for each control surface.</a>

 - Ableton Options file for exposing hidden VST parameters.
-Download the <a target="_blank" href="/presets/bluehand/Options.txt" download="Options.txt"> plain text file, called Options.txt.</a>
+<a target="_blank" href="/presets/bluehand/Options.txt" download="Options.txt"> Download the plain text file, called Options.txt.</a>

 :::